Review: Skoda Yeti (2009 – 2017)

 Unique styling.
 Solid build.
 Excellent petrol engines including frugal yet peppy 1.2 TSI.
 Good space in the back.
-2WD or 4WD.
 Frugal 1.6 TDI Greenline can return 60mpg+.
+Much loved model.

-Original 1.8 TSI 4WD is thirsty (improved and cheaper 1.8 TSI from May 2011).
+Original 1.8 TSI 4WD is thirsty.
 Unusual looks not for everyone.
+Numerous faults reported.

 Combining the best parts of a compact hatchback and an off-roader, the Skoda Yeti is labelled as a 'crossover' in a similar vein as the Nissan Qashqai.
 It may not seem like an obvious mix but it works very well with the affordability and running costs of a normal hatch blended with the extra practicality and chunky styling of a 4x4.

 The result has been a huge success and the Skoda Yeti is a great family car that's versatile and roomy.
 It was facelifted in 2014 with new styling, bringing it in line with other Skoda models.
 There are now two versions - the standard Yeti and the more ruggedly styled Yeti Outdoor.
 Regardless of which one you go for, the formula that has made the car so popular with buyers remains the same.

 Inside there's plenty of space for four adults, with impressive legroom for those in the back, plus a large boot.
 The tall shape helps in terms of headroom and makes the cabin feel light and spacious.
 Thanks to a forgiving ride, it's incredibly comfortable too and means long journeys needn't be a chore.